zjhthu/OANet/README.md

 You can train the fundamental estimation model by setting `--use_fundamental=True --geo_loss_margin=0.03` and use side information by setting `--use_ratio=2 --use_mutual=2`

-### [TODO] Train with your own local feature or data
+### Train with your own local feature or data

 The provided model are trained using SIFT.
-You had better retrain the model if you want to use with your own local feature, such as ContextDesc, SuperPoint and etc. We will release the data generation scripts soon.
+You had better retrain the model if you want to use with your own local feature, such as ContextDesc, SuperPoint and etc. You can follow the provide example scirpt in `./dump_match` to generate dataset for your own local feature or data.

 ## News